-Now if philosophy speaks with so many voices that a correct philosophy must be too complicated to pierce the din, should one not appeal directly to men of good will?
 Indeed, one should, provided one can find them.
-But there must be no illusions.
+For there must be no illusions.
 One is not to define good will by its resemblance to one's own will, or even by its resemblance to the will one would like to possess but does not.
 Will is good by its conformity to intelligence.
-It is good in the measure that antecedently and without persuasion it matches the pure desire both in its detachment from the sensitive subject and in its incessant dedication to complete intelligibility.
-A will, less good than that, is less than genuine; it is ready for the obnubilation that takes flight from selfknowledge; it is inclined to the rationalization that makes out wrong to be right; it is infected with the renunciation that approves the good yet knows itself to be evil.
+It is good in the measure that without further persuasion it matches the detachment, of the pure desire to know from the sensitive subject and list incessant dedication to complete intelligibility the pure desire both in its detachment from the sensitive subject and in its incessment dedication to complete intelligibility.

+A will, that he less good than that, is less than genuine; it is ready for the obnubilation that takes flight from self-knowledge; it is inclined to the rationalization that makes out wrong to be right; it is infected with the renunciation that approves the good yet knows itself to be evil.
 In brief, as man's intelligence has to be developed, so also must his will.
 But progress in willingness is effected by persuasion, persuasion rests upon intelligent grasp and reasonable judgment, and so the failure of intellect to develop entails the failure of the will.

 There is a deeper level to the problem.
-In an earlier paragraph it was concluded that the pure desire of the mind is a desire of God, that the goodness of man's will consists in a consuming love of God, that the world of sense is, more than all else, a mystery that signifies God as we know him and symbolizes the further depths that lie beyond our comprehension.
+In an earlier paragraph it was concluded that the pure desire of the mind is a desire of God, that the goodness of man's will consists in a consuming love of God, that the world of sense is more than all else, a mystery that signifies God as we know him and symbolizes the further depths that lie beyonds our comprehension.
 There is a theological dimension that must be added to our detached analysis of the compounding of man's progress with man's decline.
-Bad will is not merely the inconsistency of rational self-consciousness; it is also sin against God.
-The hopeless tangle of the social surd, of the impotence of common sense, of the endlessly multiplied philosophies, is not merely a cul-de-sac for human progress; it also is a reign of sin, a despotism of darkness; and men are its slaves.
+Bad will is not merely the inconsistency of rational self-consciousness; it also is sin against God.
+The hopeless tangle of the social surd, of the impotence of common sense, of the endlessly multiplied philosophies, is not merely a cul-de-sac for human progress; it also is a reign of sin, a despotism of darkness, and men are its slaves.